The64thGamer/cheeseepedia/content/wiki/fall-2014-show.md

 ## Trivia

 - This is the first show to feature 'Them Bones' with programming for Studio C SD and Existing Stage stores.
 - 'Safe and Sound' was originally going to use footage of the Chuck puppet, but this was scrapped.
-Instead, the footage for is reused from 'Take a Walk' from the {{< wiki-link "April 2013 Show" >}}.
+Instead, the footage is reused from 'Take a Walk' from the {{< wiki-link "Spring 2013 Show" >}}.
 - On the Studio C SD DVD, between 'Do The Chuck E.' and 'Rockstar Birthday 2014', 2 minutes and 46 seconds of behind-the-scenes material for Fall 2014 are shown.
 This includes behind-the-scenes footage for Pasqually's shot in 'Because We're Friends', Munch's up-close shot in Coconut, and a shot of a scrapped video for 'Safe and Sound'.
 - On the Studio C SD DVD after 'Rockstar Birthday 2014' and before 'Rockstar Birthday 2014', a 10-minute loop of the footage of 'We Got The Beat' from the {{< wiki-link "May 2011 Show" >}} is played.
 - This was the only show where The Chuck E. Cheese Show (Summer 2014) was allowed as a generic show.
-- Hidden at the end of the Studio C SD copy of September 2014, Chaz's theme plays from {{< wiki-link "September 2012 Show" >}} with a picture of Matt Daniel and his dog.
+- Hidden at the end of the Studio C SD copy of Fall 2014, Chaz's theme plays from {{< wiki-link "Fall 2012 Show" >}} with a picture of Matt Daniel and his dog.
 - The music played on the DVD menu for Existing Stages is the instrumental to 'Because We're Friends'.